ilias-stack/Chess-Assets/README.md

 # Chess-Assets
-Unity Assets file to help you start a chess game in unity
+Unity Assets folder to help you start a chess game in unity